-Grilled Vegetable Kabobs are an easy, flavor-packed way to enjoy fresh vegetables.
-Made with a simple marinade and a variety of summer vegetables, Veggie Kabobs make a delicious side dish to any summer meal.
+Grilled Vegetable Kabobs are made with a simple marinade and a variety of summer vegetables, to create a healthy, easy, flavor-packed, side dish.

-The easiest and most flavorful way to grill vegetables is to prepare Vegetable Kabobs.
-Kabobs can be made with any variety of fresh vegetables, and because the vegetables are chopped, they not only grill up quickly but also have more surface area to soak up seasonings.
+And in my opinion, the BEST way to grill a variety of vegetables is to grill them on skewers to make Vegetable Kabobs--or as I called them growing up, Shish Kabobs.
+Kabobs can be made with a variety of fresh vegetables, and because the vegetables are chopped, they not only grill up quickly but also have more surface area to soak up seasonings.
+More seasonings, more flavor!

-- Vegetables: The choice of vegetables is completely up to you.
-I recommend zucchini, yellow squash, onions, peppers, mushrooms, and cherry tomatoes as they grill up in the same amount of time and the variety of colors look stunning when threaded the kabobs.
+My personal recommendation is to use zucchini, yellow squash, onions, peppers, mushrooms, and cherry tomatoes as they grill up in the same amount of time, hold their shape, and the variety of colors look stunning when threaded on the skewers.

 How to Grill Vegetable Kabobs

-- Cut the vegetables into bite-size pieces--about 1 and ½ to 2 inches pieces.
+- Cut the vegetables into even, bite-sized pieces--about 1 and ½ to 2 inches pieces.